urbanware-org/salomon-bsd/README.md

 You do not need to be a software developer to support the project.

-If you have any requests or suggestions for improving or extending *SaLoMon*, its documentation or the color schemes, just let me know.
+If you have any requests or suggestions for improving or extending *Salomon*, its documentation or the color schemes, just let me know.

-For example, if you have created a color config file for a log file which you want to share, you can send it to me so I can add it to the color config files distributed with *SaLoMon* by default.
+For example, if you have created a color config file for a log file which you want to share, you can send it to me so I can add it to the color config files distributed with *Salomon* by default.

 [Top](#salomon-bsd-port-)